PetraOleum/2016-Notes/Computability and Complexity.markdown

     Eventually one must halt, and we will know the correct answer:

     * If x &isin; A, then there is a t such that f(x) halts in t steps.
 Also, g(x) never halts.
 So our algorithm eventually outputs 1
-    * If x &nin; A, same but with f and g reversed.
+    * If x &notin; A, same but with f and g reversed.

 Definition: A computable function &fnof; is called extendible if there is a total computable g with &fnof;(x) = g(x) for all x &isin; dom(&fnof;). g(x) "fills in the holes" of &fnof; without changing the results within the domain.